barryhughes/woot-library/readme.md

 Woot Library
 ============

+> As of The Events Calendar's 3.8 release, this plugin is obsolete!
+Please use the API functions/template tags
+> bundled with that plugin instead of this library.

 A simple WordPress plugin that delivers a number of helper functions for those folks building sites and selling tickets using a trio of: